-- 1. The purpose of this report is to seek Member's approval in principle to refurbish and develop The Octagon Theatre and underwrite the full value of the project, up to £23.01 million (excluding VAT), subject to the successful application for various forms of grant funding which would partially offset the overall project costs.
-Confirmation of VAT implications for the Council are being sought by a specialist tax advisor. - 2.
-The aim is to ensure that the development would: - a.
+- The purpose of this report is to seek Member's approval to refurbish and develop The Octagon Theatre and underwrite the full value of the project, up to £23.01 million (excluding VAT that is recoverable in respect of this project), subject to the successful application for various forms of grant funding which would partially offset the overall project costs. - 2.
+The aim of the proposal and funding is to ensure that the development would: - a.
 Provide a significantly enlarged and much improved facility, enabling a more varied selection of shows and acts with added commercial areas.
 This would in turn bring new revenue streams to pay back the costs of the works, which would benefit audiences, artists and visitors and include additional facilities and services to those currently provided. - b.
-Eliminate the need in future for SSDC to subsidise the theatre, at best Year 6 of the development, by generating an overall profit and increasing the contribution to the ticket levy. - c.
-Generate additional revenue benefits in future for SSDC that will support the development of our Arts Engagement and Outreach work. - d.
-Resolve accessibility issues around the venue making Front Of House (FOH) and backstage areas accessible for wheelchair users and those with limited mobility - e.
-Meet the highest modern environmental standards - f.
-Maximise opportunities for energy efficiency and use of renewable/low carbon energy economic potential, proposed development and costings.
-The full report is available to Members upon request but an Executive Summary of the report has been compiled to highlight the key matters and conclusions (Appendix 1 - Confidential).
+Eliminate the need in future for SSDC to subsidise the theatre, at best Year 6 of the development, by generating an overall profit and increasing the contribution to the ticket levy, at a prudent rate. - c.
+Generate additional revenue benefits in future for SSDC that will support the development of our Arts Engagement and Outreach work, covering the areas of health and education. - d.
+Resolve accessibility issues around the venue making Front Of House (FOH) and backstage areas accessible for wheelchair users and those with limited mobility, to ensure inclusivity of all - e.
+Meet the highest modern environmental standards, contributing to our net zero target - f.
+Maximise opportunities for energy efficiency and use of renewable/low carbon energy, also contributing to our net zero targets